 The UFI and Environmental Study were completed in early 2008.
-The Town is now selecting appraisers to begin the "easement and right-of-way acquisitions" phase which we estimate to be complete in the summer of 2008.
-Upon completion of the right-of-way acquisition, the Town will be on schedule to relocate the utilities in 2009 and begin accepting bids for the construction phase of the project.
+The Town is now selecting appraisers to begin the "easement and right-of-way acquisitions" phase which we estimate to bewas completed in the summer of 20\\08\ Upon completion of the right-of-way acquisition, the Town will be on schedule to relocate the Uutilities were relocated in in 2009 and the projected was awarded in 20\ begin accepting bids for the construction phase of the project.
 That phase is expected to start in mid-2010.
+Construction of the phase is expected in the fall of 2014.